Education; due 9/30/16

 various discussions centered on Beyonce and feminism (e.g. bell hooks

 public response).
-Interdisciplinary/transdisciplinary frameworks are
+Interdisciplinary/

 especially welcomed.
 All submissions are APA citation style.